|Corda Network Foundation||Document history|

 - The cancellation must be disclosed at the earliest possible opportunity.

-The Foundation shall only approve a cancellation if it believes that doing so serves the collective interest of all Participants, and seeks to avoid any unnecessary cancellations.
+The Foundation shall only approve a cancellation if it believes that doing so serves the collective interest of all Participants.

 In the event of major issues resulting from enactment of a Network Parameters update, the Network Operator may, at its discretion, apply a further update with the effect of reverting the Network Parameters to their original state prior to the change.
 In this case, the following conditions apply: